 #5: Sell the benefits of content audits

-The more up to date the answer library, the more your proposal team can complete automatically, and the easier SME lives will be during live proposals.
+The more up to date the Content Library, the more your proposal team can complete automatically, and the easier SME lives will be during live proposals.

-Use this carrot often, but even when you’re updating existing content in the answer library on a cyclical basis, remember tip #2 (do the heavy lifting).
+Use this carrot often, but even when you’re updating existing content in the Content Library on a cyclical basis, remember tip #2 (do the heavy lifting).
 SMEs are not grammar gurus, and it will be easier for them to deliver content in their language.
 It’s up to you or your content/proposal team to wordsmith it.

 When you start a content audit, it can be daunting.
 Prioritize what’s used most.
 Don’t force SMEs to review rarely used or unused content.
 Have a kickoff meeting with SMEs and their managers to document the process and illustrate how you’re making it as easy as possible for them.
 They need to see that you have as much skin in the game, or more, as they do.